 - Next, slowly whisk in the milk, pressing the whisk into the bottom edges of the saucepan to break up any clumps.

-- Continue whisking the pudding until it starts to thicken and lightly bubble, approximately 10 minutes.
+- Continue whisking the pudding until it starts to thicken and lightly bubble, approximately 10-15 minutes.
+The mixture will start to coat the outside of the pan as it thickens.
+Ensure it’s thicken before moving onto the next step.

 - Then slowly add the chopped chocolate and continue whisking until the chocolate is completely incorporated.
-Cook for 60 more seconds, stirring occasionally.
+Cook for 2-5 minutes, ensuring the pudding is bubbling and thick, stirring occasionally.

 - Remove the pudding from the heat and whisk in the vanilla extract and butter and whisk until the butter is melted and combined.